ebi-uniprot/uniprot-manual/help/deleted_accessions.md

 The entry has been deleted because its sequence is redundant.
 Redundant sequences and over-represented sequences mean that we have too many instances of a protein in UniProtKB.
 One example would be SARS-CoV-2, where we initially, after the outbreak of the pandemic, created UniProtKB entries for all submitted SARS-CoV-2 sequences.
 This has caused an over-representation, and thus most of the redundant proteins have later been deleted.

 <h2 id="not-part-of-a-reference-proteome">Not part of a reference-proteome</h2>

 The entry has been deleted because it is not part of a reference proteome.
 UniProtKB is undergoing a change where it will be composed of entries from reference proteomes, and other proteins of biological interest.
-For further details regarding this change please see our [‘quick summary of proteomes changes’](https://www.uniprot.org/help/refprot_only_changes) page.
+For further details regarding this change please see our [quick summary of proteomes changes](https://www.uniprot.org/help/refprot_only_changes) help page.

 # See also